 Attorney for Sanzari's New Bridge Inn, Carmine Alampi, ensured Broughton that not all traffic will be exiting onto Riverview.

-Broughton also addressed the suggestion of speed humps made by Sanzari's engineer, Robert Costa, at the August 14 meeting of the Zoning Board.
+Broughton also addressed the suggestion of speed humps made by Sanzari's engineer, Robert Costa, at the

 "Speed humps are not an alternative in Teaneck," he said.
 "We do not believe as a general philosophy that speed humps work.
 We've never had them."